rmariano/itarch/posts/descriptors-decorators.rst

-It's important to notice that this error was due to the order on which descriptors where applied, because ``@decorator`` was decorating ``@classmethod`` instead of the other way around.
+It's important to notice that this error was due to the order on which descriptors where applied, because ``@decorator`` was decorating ``@classmethod`` and not the other way around.
 This problem wouldn't have occurred in this case.
 So it's a fair question to ask, why wasn't this just applied like this?
-After all a class method-like functionality is orthogonal from every other sort of decoration we might want to apply, which makes sense to be the one being last applied.
-True, but the fix is rather simple, and more importantly, makes the decorator more generic and applicable, as it's shown on the next section.
+After all, a class method-like functionality is orthogonal from every other sort of decoration we might want to apply, so it makes sense to be it the last one being applied.
+True, but the fix is rather simple, and more importantly, it makes the decorator more generic and applicable, as it's shown on the next section.

 ..
 NOTE::
-    Keep in mind the order of the decorators and make sure ``@classmethod`` is the last one being used, in order to avoid errors.
+    Keep in mind the order of the decorators, and make sure ``@classmethod`` is the last one being used, in order to avoid issues.

 Decorators that change the signature